Enzogenol® (Pinus radiata Bark Extract)

 Benefits

-Kim DS, Kim MS, Kang SW, Sung HY, Kang YH.
-2010 (J Agric Food Chem 58:7088).
-In endothelial cell culture, Enzogenol attenuated TNF-α-induced cell adhesion molecule expression and monocyte transmigration — early steps in atherosclerotic plaque formation.
-Cellular mechanism support for the cardiovascular hypotheses, not direct human evidence.
+Endothelial cell culture studies found Enzogenol attenuated TNF-α-induced cell adhesion molecule expression and monocyte transmigration.
+These are early steps in atherosclerotic plaque formation.
+Cellular mechanism support for cardiovascular hypotheses; not direct human outcome evidence.

-A 2020 Cochrane systematic review covered 27 RCTs of pine bark extracts (Pycnogenol, Flavangenol, Oligopin, Enzogenol, and others) across 10 chronic conditions.
-The review concluded that the evidence base across all pine bark products is small and methodologically heterogeneous, with no condition having sufficient evidence to establish efficacy.
-Enzogenol's individual evidence base is correspondingly modest — strongest for cognitive function, suggestive for cardiovascular markers, mostly mechanism-level for anti-inflammatory effects.
+A 2020 Cochrane systematic review covered 27 RCTs of pine bark extracts (Pycnogenol, Flavangenol, Oligopin, Enzogenol, others) across 10 chronic conditions.
+Conclusion: the evidence base across all pine bark products is small and methodologically heterogeneous; no condition has sufficient evidence to establish efficacy.
+Honest framing: Enzogenol's individual evidence is modest — strongest for cognitive function, suggestive for cardiovascular, mechanism-level for anti-inflammatory.

 Mechanism of action